coderator143/ProCalculator/README.md

 # flutter_speech_to_text

-### This app simply does arithmetic calculations but takes from your voice!
+### This app simply does arithmetic calculations but takes input from your voice!

 ### I used flutter to build this app.
 If I knew ML, I would program it to solve any mathematical equation!